Conagra Brands, Inc.

 3. Selection.
 Nominees for directorship will be recommended to the Board by the Nominating, Governance and Public Affairs Committee in accordance with the policies and principles in its Charter.
 The invitation to join the Board should be extended by the Chairman of the Board and the Chairman of the Nominating, Governance and Public Affairs Committee.

 4. Orientation and Continuing Education.
-The Company will conduct an orientation program for new directors as soon as possible following the meeting at which the new director is elected.
-The orientation will include presentations by senior management with respect to the Company's principal officers, strategic plans, financial reporting, Code of Conduct, and its auditing processes.
+The Company will conduct an orientation program for each new director as soon as possible following the meeting at which the new director is elected.
+The orientation will include presentations by senior management with respect to the Company's principal officers, strategic plans, financial reporting, Code of Conduct, and auditing processes.
 The Board will periodically receive materials and briefing sessions to continue their education on subjects that assist directors in the discharge of their duties.

 6. Chairman.
 The Chairman of the Board will be selected by the Board.
 The Board may select the Chief Executive Officer as Chairman if that seems best for the Company at a given point in time.